Last updated on November 24, 2023

 Can I not find good in the world if I look for it?
 Does God not bring good out of evil?
 Can He not redeem the worst story I’ve ever captioned?

-Sometimes, when I’m falling asleep at night, I will think back to something I captioned during the day, and I will be troubled.
-Perhaps it’s Satan’s way of attacking me; if He can make me doubt God’s sufficiency, how effective can I be in my witness?
+Sometimes, when falling asleep at night, I will think back to something I captioned during the day and be troubled.
+Perhaps it’s Satan’s way of attacking me; if he can make me doubt God’s sufficiency, how effective can I be in my witness?

 While the case is tragic, can I find good in this horrific story?